igemsoftware2021/dna-is-synthesizable/README.md

-# Synthesizable
+# dna-is-synthesizable

-Synthesizable is a github action to check if a part is synthesizable from a given Genbank file.
+A github action to check if a part is synthesizable from a given Genbank file.